 11. Help the Student Retain Information through Repetition and Summary

 Students can only retain so much information at a time.
 A successful conference can often cover a lot of ground.
-Therefore, at the end of the conference, ask the student to summarize – and preferable write down – what he has learned from the conference and what next steps he will take on his document.
-That way, you can correct any misunderstanding and he will have his notes when he sits down to rewrite the paper.
-If the student is able to tell you his next three steps in the rewriting process, and if you agree that those steps should be his main priorities, the conference has been successful.
+Therefore, at the end of the conference, ask the students to summarize – and preferable write down – what they have learned from the conference and what next steps they will take on their document.
+That way, you can correct any misunderstanding and the students will have their notes when they sit down to rewrite the paper.
+If the student is able to tell you their next three steps in the rewriting process, and if you agree that those steps should be the student’s main priorities, the conference has been successful.

 - At Georgetown, the students' assigned writing projects throughout the year are not graded; they are required for completion of the course.
 The grade for the course is based on a combination of class participation, which includes prompt completion of all assignments, and the students' scores on a ten-day takehome exam in both the fall and spring semester.
 The takehome exams require students to independently research and write a memorandum (in the fall) and brief (in the spring).
 By not assigning grades to the "practice" documents that students write and upon which they receive extensive comments, the program leaves students free to experiment with their voices as legal writers and receive feedback on those experiments without fear of a negative impact on their grades.
 In addition, the fact that the grade is largely based on independent performance on the takehome exams forces students to focus beyond the specific documents upon which comments are provided, to learn how to be effective self-editors, and to transfer general principles of strong legal writing to new documents. ↵